Green with Envy Over 200+mph Super Cuda

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Some of our readers may have seen this green monster before.
-This is the Super Cuda that was built by the good folks at Legendary Motorcar for the hit TV series Dream Car Garage.
-Because the show is broadcast on US based SpeedTV, many viewers don’t realize that the show is in fact created in Southern Ontario, just a 20 minute drive from the site of the 2011 Performance World car show.
+This is the Super Cuda that was built as one of many restoration projects of muscle cars by the good folks at Legendary Motorcar for the hit TV series Dream Car Garage.
+Because the show is broadcast on US-based SpeedTV, many viewers don’t realize that the show, while certainly in North America, is in fact created in Southern Ontario, just a 20-minute drive from the site of the 2011 Performance World car show.
 It was a nice surprise to discover Super Cuda at the show, though it wasn’t the first time I’ve seen the car.

 Super Cuda began as a rusty 1970 Plymouth Barracuda, which was transformed into the gleaming machine you see above in just 6 weeks for a series on the TV show.
 Instead of a V8 though, Super Cuda is powered by a twin turbo V10 sourced from a Dodge Viper.
 You might guess that a twin turbo V10 is pretty powerful, and you would be right.
 In fact, the engine was tested on a 1,000 horsepower dyno, and it maxed out the dyno, so they don’t actually know how much power the beast puts out.